GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### Coastal connectivity (qa_coastal_connectivity)

 An accumulated cost-distance connectivity layer used to constrain DEA Intertidal analysis to likely coastal pixels and distinguish coastal from inland water classes in the DEA Intertidal Extents layer.
-Values represent the cumulative elevation above the local Highest Astronomical Tide that must be traversed along the shortest path from tidally influenced coastal waters and mangroves.
-Lower values indicate likely coastal pixels, reflecting both distance inland and topography (e.g. low-lying, flat terrain may yield low values even far inland).
+Values represent the cumulative elevation above Highest Astronomical Tide that must be traversed along the shortest path from tidally influenced coastal waters and mangroves.
+Lower values indicate likely coastal pixels, reflecting both distance inland and topography.

 ### Ensemble Tidal Modelling